 If you’re using a tool that’s built to handle customer feedback projects, your feedback is automatically linked to these contextual details.
 After that, it’s easy to categorize feedback on an individual basis, or group it with related feedback to surface meaningful trends and insights about your customers and products.
 This contextual feedback is also easy to summarize and analyze in a way that gives you a clear picture of which actions to prioritize in the period leading up to your product launch.

 By collecting feedback that fits these three criteria, you’ll have the information you need to make insight-based recommendations that will benefit the development of your product, the success of your CV program, and eventually, your company’s bottom line.
-If you’re not sure how to go about gathering useful feedback, these tactics will help you get started.
-You can also take a look at our webinar series on Customer Validation for more information.
+If you’re not sure how to go about gathering useful feedback, The Feedback Playbook will help you get started.